-Best home insurance plans in Singapore 2018 and how much they cost
+Best home insurance plans in Singapore & how much they cost

 The following quotations are for a basic one-year plan.
 Some plans offer lower premiums if you sign up for a package of a number of years, say 3 or 5.

 Where there is an option, we’ve picked the basic, standard or insured perils versions of these plans, with no add-ons, for HDB property.

 |NTUC Income Enhanced Home Insurance Standard*||$35.31 to $75.97||$30,000 to $70,000||$22,000 to $50,000|

 |AXA SmartHome Essential Standard Plan||$53.50||$50,000||$15,000|